Florida Distracted Driving Accident Lawyer

 Three Types of Distraction in One Action

 Centers for Disease Control and Prevention (CDC) data shows that about 9 people are killed and at least 1,000 others are injured each day in the country due to distracted drivers.
-The CDC also categorizes driver distractions into three categories, each capable of increasing the risk of a driver causing an accident.
+The CDC also categorizes driver distractions into three categories, each capable of increasing the risk of a driver causing a vehicle accident.

 The three types of driver distractions as outlined by the CDC are: